protaskin/LowCDC-Win10x64/README.md

 ## Caution

-**Using bulk transfers by low-speed devices is NOT allowed by the USB 1.1 standard.
+**⚠️ Using bulk transfers by low-speed devices is NOT allowed by the USB 1.1 standard.
 Use at your own risk.**

 There is an increasing number of reports that indicate compatibility issues between AVR-CDC devices and [the USB 3.0 driver stack](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/usb-3-0-driver-stack-architecture#usb-30-driver-stack) of Windows 10.
 Before trying to create or install a LowCDC-Win10x64 driver package make sure that the USB device has been successfully enumerated and [assigned a hardware identifier (ID)](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/step-1--the-new-device-is-identified).
 Learn more about [hardware ID and how to find it for a given device](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/hardware-ids).